chumnend/go-asteroids/README.md

 - [Ebitengine](https://ebitengine.org/) 1.12.12

 ## Getting Started
 1) Before getting started visit the [Ebitengine Installation Guide](https://ebitengine.org/en/documents/install.html) and make sure you have all the dependencies on your machine.
+You will require Go 1.18+ and a C Compiler for your machine.

 2) Setup this go project
 ```